hyperdbger/LyScript/README-EN.md

     dbg.close()
 ```
 <br>
-<b>Russian is incomplete.
-For complete comments, please read the Chinese version.</b>
+<b>The English version is incomplete.
+For complete reading, please read the Chinese version.</b>